The Benefits of Teaching Creative Subjects at Home

 Creative industries are in fact now one of the fastest growing sectors in the UK and are responsible for over 5% of all jobs.

-Unfortunately, however, arts subjects in school are often viewed as hobbies or additions to the core curriculum, where, in fact, they should not only be celebrated but also given serious weight and encouraged as valid, useful choices for both A-Level and GCSE.
+Unfortunately arts subjects in school are often viewed as hobbies or additions to the core curriculum.
+Instead, they should not only be celebrated but given serious weight and encouraged as valid, useful choices for both A-Level and GCSE.
+Not to mention as career choices in the future.

-Creative subjects are excluded from the five core subject areas of the Ebacc.
-This means that children may feel pressured into avoiding them when picking additional GCSE’s, either choosing only one arts subject, or none, due to the general feeling that greater academic credit will be given to more ‘traditional’ subjects.
+Nowhere is this more clear than in the Ebacc (English Baccalaureate), which no longer includes a creative subject as part of its five core subject areas.
+This means that children may feel pressured into avoiding expressive arts when picking additional GCSE’s, either choosing only one arts subject, or none, due to the general feeling that greater academic credit will be given to more ‘traditional’ subjects.

-With a huge drop in the number of students taking creative GCSE’s since 2000, and a similar decline in those choosing a craft-related subject at A-Level, is it time to re-think how schools support the creative subjects, and indeed creativity in general?
+The number of students taking A-Levels in Art & Design, Music, Performing Arts and Film Studies has continued to decline.
+Is it time to re-think how schools support the creative subjects, and indeed creativity in general?

 Music can be taken to study anything from original composition to popular music.
 Drama now sees students focusing on set design, lighting, costume design and all aspects of production.